taverntesting/taverntesting.github.io/index.md

 Tavern acts as a pytest plugin so that all you have to do is install pytest and Tavern, write your tests in `.tavern.yaml` files, and run pytest.
-This means you get access to all of the pytest ecosystem.
+This means you get access to the entire pytest ecosystem.

 You can also integrate Tavern into your own test framework or continuous integration setup using the Python library, or use the command line tool,